Goddard College: Haybarn Theatre

-This structure was originally built as a barn in 1868 by the Martin Family and was one of the largest barns in Central Vermont.
-The Haybarn was originally used to store hay, grain and livestock.
+The building was a barn built in 1868 by the Martin Family and one of the largest barns in Central Vermont.
+The Haybarn was originally used to store hay, grain, and livestock.
 In 1938, when Goddard College purchased Greatwood Farm, they began the process of adapting the farm buildings into academic and student spaces.
 The Haybarn was renovated to provide a space for the performing arts.

-For almost 75 years the Haybarn Theatre has been a place where the local community and the College come together to enjoy and appreciate the arts.
-The Haybarn hosts educational conferences, student and community performances, and the ongoing Goddard College Concert Series.
+For almost 75 years the Haybarn Theatre was a place where the local community and the college came together to enjoy and appreciate the arts.
+The Haybarn hosted educational conferences, student and community performances, and the Goddard College Concert Series.
+Prior to gaining widespread fame, Phish played multiple concerts there in 1986 and 1987.

 Notable events

 Alternative Media Conference

 In June 1970 Goddard hosted the Alternative Media Conference; it attracted more than 1,600 radio DJs and others involved in independent media from all over the United States.
-Featured presenters included Yippie founder Jerry Rubin, spiritual leader Ram Dass, Larry Yurdin, and Danny Fields, Bob Fass and Paul Krassner from The Realist.
+Featured presenters included Yippie founder Jerry Rubin; spiritual leader Ram Dass; and Larry Yurdin in addition to Danny Fields, Bob Fass, and Paul Krassner from The Realist, a magazine.